alexesmet/simple-server-socket-server/README.md

 ### Configuration
-server.properties file
+`src/main/resources/server.properties` file contains all settings.
+Take a notice that after configuring properties in `src` you will have to rebuild the image.

 ### TODO List
 - [x] Gradle + Spring
 - [x] Add .properties file
 - [x] Now works on Json
-- [ ] Add `RequestProcessor` interface and its realization
+- [x] Add `RequestProcessor` interface and its realization
-- [ ] Add `BeanPostProcessor` for modifying String output.
+- [x] Add `BeanPostProcessor` for modifying String output.
+- [ ] Add jUnit tests.